Surgeon speaking with a young patient in the OR

 Accreditation information

-The program is approved for candidacy status with the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE), the accrediting body for the American Physical Therapy Association (APTA).
+The Physical Therapy Orthopaedic Residency is fully accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) of the American Physical Therapy Association (APTA).

 Mayo Clinic campus in Phoenix, Arizona.